 Hall, L. Embere, A. Chalfoun, E. Beever and A. Loosen.
 2016.
 Microrefuges and the occurrence of thermal specialists: Implications for wildlife persistence amidst changing temperatures.
 Climate Change Responses.
 DOI: 10.1186/s40665-016-0021-4

 Hall, L. Embere and A. Chalfoun.
 What to eat in a warming world: Do increased temperatures necessitate hazardous duty pay?
-In review.
+In revision.
 Oecologia.

 Hall, L. Embere and A. Chalfoun.
 Behavioral plasticity modulates temperature-related constraints on foraging time for a montane mammal.
 In review.
-Ecology
+Journal of Animal Ecology

 Hall, L. Embere.
 2017.
 Behavioral plasticity and resilience of a montane mammal in a changing climate.
 Dissertation.
 University of Wyoming, Laramie, WY, USA.
 Hall.Dissertation